dionno/apidocs/source/includes/_time_entries.md

 ## Updating Time Entry

-Time entry \
+Time entry</br>

-Depends on organisation setting Time Tracking mode \
+Depends on organisation setting Time Tracking mode

-Depends on if project is billable. \
+Depends on if project is billable

-Start and Endtime is timespan only \
+Start and Endtime is timespan only

 ## Creating Time Entry